Family Meals Focus

 Children are born wanting to eat, knowing how much to eat, inclined to move and grow in the way that nature intended and feeling good about their bodies.
 Good parenting with feeding preserves those qualities.6 Professionals who work with children are in a powerful position to teach and support parents in effective, stage-appropriate feeding and parenting.

-To prevent child obesity, follow the division of responsibility in feeding from birth and let children grow according to their own constitutionally driven inclinations.
-To address existing child obesity, restore the division of responsibility and let children’s own homeostatic processes restore their own optimal growth.
-For more about following the division of responsibility in feeding and letting children grow up to get bodies that are right for them, see Ellyn Satter’s Your Child’s Weight: Helping Without Harming.
+To prevent child obesity, follow the Satter Division of Responsibility in Feeding from birth and let children grow according to their own constitutionally driven inclinations.
+To address existing child obesity, restore the Satter Division of Responsibility in Feeding and let children’s own homeostatic processes restore their own optimal growth.
+For more about following the Satter Division of Responsibility in Feeding and letting children grow up to get bodies that are right for them, see Ellyn Satter’s Your Child’s Weight: Helping Without Harming.

 Compare each child with him or herself